CEL Rule Conditions

 • the UI still has to draw a condition-row editor even though the rule is really a single expression

-• future expression languages would continue overloading native condition fields
+• future expression languages would continue overloading legacy native condition fields

 The recommended contract is therefore: